Mike Towle is an award-winning writer and editor whose career has spanned the printed page and digital environment with equal levels of success.

 In 2000, he made the transition from working member of the press to news channel manager at Internet giant America Online, where he managed the company’s efforts to develop a news product for the web.
 Just after AOL’s merger with Time Warner he was given the lead in integrating content from Time Warner’s news publications into AOL’s web properties.

 He managed a news team at AOL that produced news, sports and weather channels for iconic digital brands Netscape, CompuServe, and AIM and leveraged content from Time-Warner partners like CNN, TIME, FORTUNE and People.
-His team grew in size and audience during his tenure, building user and pageview counts nearly ten fold for many sites.
+His team grew in size and audience during his tenure, building user and pageview counts from 3 million a month to over 50 million.

-Since leaving AOL in 2008, Mike has consulted with a startup B2B news site (where he owned an equity position) before its sale, worked with Sears and Kmart to build a content team and grow both visitor counts and sales, and worked with the American Institute of Architects (AIA) in Washington on content production and its display on its AIA.org website.
+Since leaving AOL, Mike has co-founded a startup B2B news site, which was later sold, worked with retailer Sears and Kmart to build a content team and grow both visitor counts and sales, and worked with the American Institute of Architects (AIA) in Washington on content production and its display on its AIA.org website.
 While at the AIA, the organization won a prestigious Webby award for its site.

-Mike now manages his own digital consulting firm, icontentworks, where he works with companies on content strategy, creation and production.
-He has worked with a number of big brand clients, including Apple, HP, several television networks, and several Detroit automakers and their suppliers.
+Mike now manages his own digital consulting firm, iContentWorks, where he advises companies on content strategy, creation and production.
+His client list includes brands like Apple, Google, HP, Netflix, YouTube, MSNBC and ABC News.

 You can reach out to Mike using the tool below.